-What is the Buy Side?
+What Is the Buy Side?

-The buy side is the side of the capital market that buys and invests big quantities of securities (stocks, bonds, etc) as part of money and/or fund management.
-On the buy side, professionals and investors have money to buy securities, including common shares, preferred shares, bonds, derivatives, and other products that are sold — or issued — by the sell side of the financial markets.
+The buy side is the part of the capital market that buys and invests large quantities of securities as part of money management and/or fund management.
+On the buy side, professionals and investors invest in securities, including common shares, preferred shares, bonds, derivatives, and other products that are sold — or issued — by the sell side.

 The role of the buy side is to:

-• make decisions about investments (whether to buy, sell or hold securities)
+• Make decisions about investments (whether to buy, sell, or hold securities)

-• do research on investment opportunities
+• Do research on investment opportunities

-• recruit investors and capital to manage
+• Recruit investors and their capital

-• conduct valuations and financial modeling
+• Conduct valuations and financial modeling

-• grow assets under management
+• Get the best return on capital in order to grow assets under management

-What is the Sell Side?
+What Is the Sell Side?

 Professionals on the sell side represent companies or entities that need to raise money.
-They do it by selling securities.
+They do it by selling or issuing securities.
 The sell side is made up primarily of advisory firms, banks, or other kinds of companies that facilitate selling of securities for their client companies.

 The role of the sell side is to:

-• advise corporate clients on large transactions and financial decisions
+• Advise corporate clients on large transactions and financial decisions

-• help clients raise capital, be it debt or equity
+• Help clients raise capital, be it debt or equity

-• advise clients on mergers and acquisitions
+• Advise clients on corporate mergers and acquisitions

-• market, promote, and sell securities
+• Market, promote, and sell securities

-• conduct valuations and financial modeling
+• Conduct valuations and financial modeling

-• create liquidity for securities that are listed
+• Create liquidity for securities that are listed

 Sell siders spend a lot of time analyzing balance sheets, quarterly results, and any other data they can find on a company.
 Sell-side analysts aim to give deeper insights into trends and projections; they issue reports and recommendations which are used to make investment decisions for clients.

 Professionals focused on the sell side often have jobs in investment banking, sales and trading, equity research, market making, and commercial or corporate banking.

-Sell-side companies make money through fees and commissions earned when they sell — which means the more deals they make, the more buy side firms earn.
+Sell-side companies make money through fees and commissions earned when they sell — which means the more deals they make, the more buy-side firms earn.
 Market making firms are part of the sell side and help provide the liquidity the market needs to make transactions happen.

 Investment banks tend to dominate the sell side of the financial markets; they underwrite stock issuances, sell to institutions and individuals and take proprietary positions in securities.

-Buy Side vs. Sell Side: Key Differences
+Buy Side vs Sell Side: Key Differences

 |Buy Side||Sell Side|

-|Buy-siders do their own research, but their reports are proprietary and only available to buy side clients.||Sell-siders do their own research and reports and make them publicly available.|
+|Buy-siders do their own research, but their reports are proprietary and only available to buy-side clients.||Sell-siders do their own research and reports and make them publicly available.|